andrsv/Nokia-215-SMS-Carver/README.md

 Do a physical extraction of the phone in XRY.
 Open the "*.xry" file in XACT(www.msab.com).
 Right click "Data", choose "Export-->Data..." and choose the filename "binary.dd", put the "binary.dd" file in the same folder you find this "README.md" file.

 - ServiceNumbers.txt -
 Open the "*.xry" file in XACT(www.msab.com).
 Open "Volumes-->Volume-->NVRAM-->NVD_DATA-->MPA3_001".
 Here you find all SMS's stored on the phone.
 Right click a SMS, choose "View-->Service Center-->Linked Data", copy the Hexadecimal data to a new line in "ServiceNumbers.txt" file.
 Do the same for all SMS's.
+Alternatively the program could be rewritten to read service numbers as clear text, then encode it before searching.
+List of Servicenumbers may be found by searching for "SMSC list" on Google.

 - PhoneNumbers.txt -
 Open the "*.xry" file in XACT(www.msab.com).
 Open "Volumes-->Volume-->NVRAM-->NVD_DATA-->MPA3_001".
 Here you find all SMS's stored on the phone. press the (+) next to an outgoing SMS.
 Right click the phone number and choose "View-->Tel-->Linked Data", copy the Hexadecimal data to a new line in "PhoneNumbers.txt" file.
 Do the same for all outgoing SMS's.